 - 3 garlic cloves, diced

-- 10 sprigs of fresh thyme, leaves only (dried can be used as well, about 1 tbsp)
+- 10 sprigs of fresh thyme, leaves only (dried can be used as well, about 1 tablespoon)

-- 1 small sweet potato (use the purple one with white flesh if you can get it), peeled and diced
+- 1 medium sweet potato (I used the purple skin with white flesh sweet potato), peeled and diced

 - 3 cups good quality chicken or vegetable stock